rwth-acis/las2peer-Mensa-Service/README.md

 ## Configuration

-First configure the `\etc\i5.las2peer.services.mensaService.MensaService.properties` file with the appropriate database password for your local database.
+First configure the `\etc\i5.las2peer.services.mensaService.MensaService.properties` file with your database setup.

-Make sure you run all the sql scripts from `etc\db` on your database.
+Make sure you run the sql script `src\main\i5\las2peer\services\mensaService\database\initDB.sql` on your database.
+This script initializes the tables needed by the MensaService.

 ## Build